madminer-tool/madminer-workflow-ml/README.md

 ## Docker
-To build a new Docker image for local testing:
+To build a new Docker image:
 ```shell script
 make build
 ```

-To publish a new Docker image, bump up the `VERSION` number and execute:
+To push a new Docker image, bump up the `VERSION` number and execute:

 ```shell script
 export DOCKERUSER=<your_dockerhub_username>